usuaero/MachUpX/docs/source/creating_input_files.md

 # Input Files
-The basic input file for MachUp contains a JSON object which describes the scene and which aircraft are in the scene, along with the state of those aircraft in the scene.
+The basic input for MachUp contains a JSON object which describes the scene and which aircraft are in the scene, along with the state of those aircraft in the scene.
 A separate JSON object is used to specify the geometry and controls of each aircraft.
 These aircraft objects can reference other files that store information on airfoil properties, chord distributions, sweep, etc., as will be discussed.
 At a minimum, two JSON objects will be created by the user, a scene object and an aircraft object.
+These objects can be passed to MachUpX either as a .json file (this is the only way if MachUpX is being used through the command line) or as a Python dictionary, which is directly analagous to a .json file.

 ## JSON Format
 The basic structure of a JSON object is a set of key-value pairs, analogous to a Python dictionary.
 Examples can be found in the examples/ directory.
 The following sections describe the structure of the JSON objects used to interface with MachUp.
 Only one JSON object is specified per .json file.
 When using the JSON objects, only the scene object is passed to MachUp.
 As long as the paths to all other JSON objects are properly specified in the scene object, MachUp will automatically load all other required objects.